Kanahiro/chiitiler/README.md

 npm install chiitiler
 ```

-- chiitiler requires some dependencies in runtime, you can find them in [Dockerfile](./Dockerfile)
+- chiitiler requires some dependencies on runtime, you can find them in [Dockerfile](./Dockerfile)

 ### Usage